JaiSuryaPrabu/in_depth/math/theory/Linear Algebra.md

 # 5. Determinant
 * After the transformation , the area of $\hat{i}$ and $\hat{j}$ is called **determinant**
-* It tells the times the area before transformations
+* It tells the timSes the area before transformations
 * If the vectors are dependent then the determinant is 0.
 * If the determinant is negative, then the transformation flipped the whole vector space like turning the page in the book
 * Let the matrix be,